Preamble

 All persons are understood to be created equally and treated equally under the Law.

-All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State or Territory wherein they reside, and all citizens shall be considered lawful residents within their jurisdiction.
+All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State or Territory wherein they reside, and all citizens shall be considered lawful residents within their jurisdiction, and no citizenship shall be nullified without explicit consent from the citizen in question.

 Diversity of protected classes and characteristics, the press and information, shall be respected.